Control Feetech serial bus servos from UART or PC COM port.

 - Choose the Servo category tab.

-- Press the Feetech Serial Bus Servo icon to add the control to your project.
+- Press the Feetech Serial Bus Servo icon to add the robot skill to your project.

 The main window on the project workspace will display information about active connection and errors.
 To configure the servos, press the ... configuration in the title bar.